thi-ng/blog/2016/20160105-evolutionary-failures.md

 The main take away points from this project were:

-1. Being completely code based (the DSL is merely creating syntax trees), it’s of course easy to define re-usable operator trees/sequences as ever more high-level operators.
+1. Being completely code based (the DSL is merely creating syntax trees), it's of course easy to define re-usable operator trees/sequences as ever more high-level operators.
 2. Because each generated object is tree based, its creation can be understood